Our Collection

 * Gold-leaf textured glass: intermediate discs in solid moulded blown glass, one translucent with radiating ribs, the other enriched with gold dust inclusions according to the traditional Murano technique.

-* Geometric elements: Murano glass cubes structuring the architectural silhouette of the whole.
-The mount and separating rings are in gilt brass, emphasising the elegance of the materials.
+* Geometric elements: Murano glass cubes that structure the architectural silhouette of the whole.
+The mount and separating rings are in gilt brass, accentuating the elegance of the materials.

 The design is characteristic of the high-end Murano production of this period, in the spirit of houses such as Barovier & Toso or Mazzega.